-Golfers are not the only ones welcome at Bandon Dunes.
-A system of trails that wind between and through the various courses are open to the public as well as golfers and may be used without paying a dime, not even for parking.
-The severalmiles of trails offer varying terrain and surfaces including sand dunes, forest, grass, and pavement, and visual treats such as ocean views, a labyrinth, and, of course, golfers.
+Golfers are not the only ones welcome at Bandon Dunes, however.
+A system of trails that wind between and through the various courses are open to the public and may be used without paying a dime, not even for parking.
+The several miles of trails offer varying terrain and surfaces including sand dunes, forest, grass, and pavement, and visual treats such as ocean views, a labyrinth, and, of course, golfers.

-The hiking experience begins as you turn onto Randolph Rd. towards the golf course from Highway 101.
-The road winds slowly through some of the coasts best and most ubiquitous native plants: shore pines, wild rhododendrons that bloom pink in the spring, huckleberries, salal, and sword ferns.
-Its no trouble following the 20 mph speed limit as there is much to see, but keep a lookout for wildlife and golfers; there are places along the way you must stop for golfers crossing the road.
+The hiking experience begins as you turn onto Randolph Rd. towards the resort from Highway 101.
+The road winds slowly through some of the coast’s best and most ubiquitous native plants: shore pines, wild rhododendrons that bloom pink in the spring, huckleberries, salal, and sword ferns.
+It’s no trouble following the 20 mph speed limit as there is much to see, but keep a lookout for wildlife and golfers; there are places along the way you must stop for golfers crossing the road.

 The trail takes you north until you reach Madrone Lake, where you will head south back toward the lodge.
 This far north, the trail is rarely used, and the wildlife is more abundant.
 Look closely; you may see footprints left by foxes, raccoons, skunks, porcupines, beavers, and squirrels.
 At the Practice Center, you will have an opportunity to use the restroom, refill your water bottle, or even rest with some complimentary coffee or tea.
 Continue south back to the lodge.